 There will also be a mini-project and healthcare case studies to demonstrate the applicability of data science as a key enabler for improving the delivery of health services.

 Upon completion, students should be able to:

-We are recruiting a cohort of doctors, nurses, allied health and professional staff from the institutions of SingHealth.
+We seek doctors, nurses, allied health and professional staff from health services.
+Both Singaporean and International applicants are welcome.
 To be eligible, you need a Bachelor’s Degree in a Health, Information Technology or a Management discipline.
 Work experience instead of a Bachelor’s Degree can be considered on a case-by-case basis.
 The goal is to help develop future clinical and non-clinical leaders to drive innovation, engage in research and redesign services.
 We seek enthusiastic participants willing to join a high performing cohort and have impact on health services.
-The programme will be open to external applicants in the future.

 If you are interested in the Graduate Certificate Programme, please feel free to contact Prof Nicholas Graves (firstname.lastname@example.org).